Policies and Procedures

 Student organizations may request to have sandwich boards on-campus to promote their events or organization.
 Student organizations must follow the Use of University Outside Grounds Policy and Procedure when doing this and submit a request in advance.

 Students may request swipe access to MUB 106 (the Student Organization Office) if they have a need to access the room after regular business hours.
-(This is most common for organizations like The Lode, SWE, SLS, and other groups with offices in MUB 106.)
+(This is most common for organizations like the Memorial Union Board, The Lode, SWE, SLS, and other groups with offices in MUB 106.)
 Once the request is processed, students are able to swipe into the MUB after hours and also MUB 106.
 The first card swipe is at the top of the stairs just before the Bookstore entrance, and the second swipe is at the door to MUB 106 across from the Alumni Lounge.

 Card access is valid until the end of the current academic year.
 Any students needing access in the summer or for the following academic year will need to submit another request at that time.